EuroProofNet/europroofnet.github.io/_pages/WG3/Dresden24/meeting.md

   * transfer knowledge in terms of expertise and scientific tools across the different disciplines and between academia and industry, and
   * foster collaborations and build synergies among participants to ease the path to more fruitful results for the Action.

+**Important dates:**
+  * Submission of talk proposals: 22 December 2023
+  * Notification of selected talks: 12 January 2024
-**Application procedure:** If you want to be funded, check the [eligibility rules](https://europroofnet.github.io/eligibility/) and [fill the form](https://docs.google.com/forms/d/1TeOnw5RDcjfXmrayhQ6qBkYx4tqfooBW9Bmeqku1ltc) by **December 22, 2023**.
-Applications received by this date will receive priority for reimbursement.
+  * Funding request: 22 December 2023 (Applications received by this date will receive priority for reimbursement.)
+  * Notification of funding decisions: 12 January 2024
+  * Registration for attendance (without talk): 31 January 2024

+**Application procedure:** In all cases, please [fill the same form](https://docs.google.com/forms/d/1TeOnw5RDcjfXmrayhQ6qBkYx4tqfooBW9Bmeqku1ltc).
+  * **Case 1**: _You have a cool talk proposal_: please fill out the optional fields of title, duration, and abstract.
+  * **Case 2**: _You would like to apply for funding_: check the [eligibility rules](https://europroofnet.github.io/eligibility/) and please fill out all the optional fields on second page of Google form.
+If you are not yet a member of EuroProofNet, please join it.
+If you are unsure of working group, please select WG3 because the event is being organized by WG3.
+  * **Case 3**: _You would just like to attend the event without any talk proposal_: please fill out the required fields of the Google form, leaving the optional fields as blank.
+Being a member of EuroProofNet is not a requirement for this case.

+**Cost:** The event is free of cost for anyone interested but we may need to limit the number of participants.
+Hence, please utilize the "Short bio" field in the form to tell us about how you can benefit from the event.
+Also, please wait for the confirmation email before making travel arrangements.

-**Cost:** Participants have to organize their travel by themselves.
+**Reimbursement:** Participants selected for funding will have to organize their travel by themselves.
 See the [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) for more details.
-The daily allowance is fixed at 130 euros.
+The daily allowance (covering accommodation, local transport and meals) is fixed at 130 Euros.

 **Confirmed speakers:** The event will have talks from academic as well as industrial experts, including:

-  * Vincent Cheval (Oxford Uni)
+  * Vincent Cheval (University of Oxford)
   * Hannes Tschofenig (Siemens, Austria)
   * Ionut Mihalcea (Arm, UK)
   * Thomas Fossati (Linaro, Switzerland)
   * Arto Niemi (Huawei, Finland)
+  * Lilia Georgieva (Microsoft, UK)